Amana Tool Miniature Router Bits

 The miniature rabbet bit would be useful in making small boxes, and very small picture frames.

-The first of the edge treatment bits, the miniature chamfer bit can be used for edging, and producing a miter joint.
-The one pictured above produces a 45o chamfer.
-There is a second one in the range that produces a subtle 7o chamfer.
+The first of the edge treatment bits, the miniature chamfer bit can be used for edging, and producing a 45° chamfer miter joint.

 A couple of different radius miniature round over (corner round) bits are available.
 These are particularly useful in toy making, used to soften edges of toys.